-SA Objective 1 SA Theme Proposed indicator Current status Trends Targets Issues and constraints Baseline (information) source county's heritage assets, including conservation areas, historic environment and cultural heritage. at Risk Register (English Heritage). would be too large to incorporate into this template.
-There are numerous listed buildings within the parish and five SAMs.
-None are currently recorded in the Buildings at Risk Register.
-Risk Register 2014.
-20. Value, protect and enhance the character and built quality of settlements and neighbourhoods and the county's heritage assets, including conservation areas, historic environment and cultural heritage Built environment The need for, frequency and outcomes of planning enforcement investigations/ planning appeals concerning aspects of local loss of heritage assets, locally important buildings within the parish and particularly within a conservation area.
+SA Objective 1 SA Theme Proposed indicator Current status Trends Targets Issues and constraints Baseline (information) source 20.
+Value, protect and enhance the character and built quality of settlements and neighbourhoods and the county's heritage assets, including conservation areas, historic environment and cultural heritage.
+Built environment The need for, frequency and outcomes of planning enforcement investigations/ planning appeals concerning the aspects of local loss of heritage assets locally important buildings within the parish and particularly within a conservation area.
 Countywide data would be too large to incorporate into this template.
-There are no outstanding enforcement actions or appeals concerning local loss of heritage assets locally important buildings particularly within a conservation area within Bishopstone at present.
-No historic records of any planning enforcement action or appeals concerning locally important buildings.
-There is no conservation area within the parish.
-To wherever possible improve upon or otherwise maintain current status.
-Current status must be verified by Dvt Mgt and Enforcement Officers, but the NDP can help to avoid enforcement action and appeals during the plan period.
-Council Dvt Mgt records (searched August 2014)
+There are no outstanding enforcement actions or appeals concerning local loss of heritage assets locally important buildings within Abbeydore, Bacton, Ewyas Harold and Kentchurch at present.
+No historic records of any planning enforcement action or appeals concerning locally important building.
+There are no conservation areas within Abbeydore, Bacton, Ewyas Harold and Kentchurch at present.
+To wherever possible improve upon or otherwise maintain current status Current status must be verified by Dvt Mgt and Enforcement Officers, but the NDP can help to avoid enforcement action and appeals during the plan period.
+Council Development Management records (searched August 2014)